Generic Name: famotidine (oral/injection)

 Famotidine oral is taken by mouth.

-Famotidine injection is given as an infusion into a vein.
-A healthcare provider will give you this injection if you are unable to take the medicine by mouth.
+Famotidine injection is given in a vein if you are unable to take the medicine by mouth.

 You may take famotidine oral with or without food.